purugrammer/odin-project/README.md

 # odin-project
- all the projects i made ontheodinproject
+ all the projects i made on theodinproject